 The inner floor area is 60 square feet (5.6 m²) and this means 15 ft² (1.4 m²) per person for the declared 4-person capacity.
 So they use the backpacking principle for the tent which is surely not built for backpackers.
 This is a heavy camping tent so for a real camping this doesn’t look enough.

-Seasons-wise, in view of its full-coverage fly and the waterproofness rating (see below) this is a true 3-season tent which will keep you dry in any weather conditions.
+Seasons-wise, in view of its full-coverage fly and the waterproofness rating (see below) this is a true 3-season tent that will keep you dry in any weather conditions.